berenslab/rna-seq-tsne/README.md

 2. https://github.com/berenslab/rna-seq-tsne/blob/master/umi-datasets.ipynb
 3. https://github.com/berenslab/rna-seq-tsne/blob/master/million-cells.ipynb

    To run the last notebook one first needs to run `million-cells-server.py`.
-One needs more than 32 Gb or RAM to process the 1.3 mln dataset from 10X, so this Python script was run separately on a powerful machine.
+One needs more than 32 Gb of RAM to process the 1.3 mln dataset from 10X, so this Python script was run separately on a powerful machine.
 It pickles all the results and then the `million-cells.ipynb` notebook uses that to make the figures.

 For any technical questions, please start an Issue.